 if your back pain has not started to improve after 6 weeks

-If your doctor thinks there is a serious or life-threatening condition, they will refer you directly to hospital.
+If your doctor thinks there is a serious or life-threatening condition, they will refer you directly to your hospital.
 Otherwise, they will examine you and discuss the next steps for your road to recovery.
 Most commonly your doctor will refer you to a physiotherapist for more specialist management, as this is one of the best ways to improve your back pain and muscle strength, and prevent further injury.

 If your back pain has been intermittent over a long period, or short-term but has no other concerning features, if it’s interfering with your job, hobbies or everyday activities, you should see your doctor.
 They will listen to your symptoms and what you’ve tried already, ask further questions and they will have a look at how you move, what brings pain on, and where the specific pain is.